cshum/imagor/docs/docs/community.md

 - **[imagorvideo](./imagorvideo)** — Video thumbnail server using ffmpeg C bindings
 - **[imagorface](./imagorface)** — Fast, on-the-fly face detection for smart crop and privacy redaction

+## Go Libraries

+- **[vipsgen](https://github.com/cshum/vipsgen)** — Go binding for libvips, the image processing library powering imagor.
+Use this for low-level image operations directly in Go.

 ## Projects

 The imagor ecosystem includes several community-contributed projects that extend and integrate with imagor: